Meet Michelle O'Gara

 A Turning Point

-In 2017, Mimi was awarded an academic medal of achievement from Iona College when she completed her Master's degree in Public Relations.
+In 2017, Mimi was awarded an academic achievement medal from Iona University when she completed her Master’s degree in Public Relations.
 But, of all the awards she has received throughout her life, her most cherished is the black and orange M patch she received from Mamaroneck Avenue School for reading the most books in the first grade.

 Above: “Opening Doors to Good Health” Takes an intimate look into the world of Open Door patients.

-Mimi has spearheaded integrated brand identity and communications campaigns for organizations including Family Legal Care (formerly LIFT), the Landmark Worldwide Conference for Global Transformation, Open Door Family Medical Center and Foundation, SBH Health System (formerly St. Barnabas Hospital), Union Community Health Center, and Bronx Partners for Healthy Communities (a joint venture with SBH Health System, and part of a statewide initiative to transform the delivery of care).
+Mimi has spearheaded integrated brand identity and communications campaigns for organizations including Family Legal Care (formerly LIFT), the Landmark Worldwide Conference for Global Transformation, Open Door Family Medical Center and Foundation, SBH Health System (formerly St. Barnabas Hospital), Union Community Health Center, and Bronx Partners for Healthy Communities (a joint venture with SBH Health System, and part of a statewide DSRIP initiative to restructure the health care delivery system).

 As a “primetime Gen X’er,” Mimi spent the summer days of her childhood on a small wooden fishing boat, digging up clams along the shores of the Long Island Sound.
 As a teenager, she could be found exploring the foothills of the Adirondacks and during her college years on the banks of the Erie Canal.
 She is a native of Mamaroneck, New York/Wiquaeskeck Indian Territory.